Qurbansly/counting_up_number/README.md

 # counting_up_number
-Counting up number project by using HTML, JAVASCRIPT, CSS(Cascading Style Sheets)
+Counting up number project which is built by using HTML, JAVASCRIPT, CSS(Cascading Style Sheets)